Learn how to find out where someone works by running a search now or by checking public records through local, state and federal government agencies.

 Check Public Records to See If Someone Works for the Government

-Local, state and federal governments will sometimes publish employee lists or have online public search portals for government employees in an effort to provide transparency to the citizens of the country, state or local area and is how to find out where someone works if they are a government employee.
+At times, local, state, and federal governments may release employee rosters or offer online public search platforms for government staff to promote transparency to the public, enabling individuals to determine the workplace of government employees.
 These databases are a great place to start if the subject works in the public field.

 To search for a federal government employee, do the following: